poshAJ/PoshToolbox/docs/Invoke-ExponentialBackoff.md

 ```

 ## DESCRIPTION
-Retries with exponential backoff is a technique that retries an operation, with an exponentially increasing wait time, up to a maximum retry count has been reached.
+The `Invoke-ExponentialBackoff` cmdlet Retries with exponential backoff is a technique that retries an operation, with an exponentially increasing wait time, up to a maximum retry count has been reached.

 > Jitter &times; Scalar &times; Base <sup>Iteration</sup>